 Many people have grown familiar with OneDrive, the cloud storage service by Microsoft that works well by itself or with Windows and Microsoft Office products.
 Whether you have experience with the service or not, you will discover that OneDrive can help you work faster and smarter in your personal and business roles.
 Try the following fifteen tips and tricks to get even more out of OneDrive.

-Fetch feature of OneDrive to gain remote access to the files on your computer, even if you have never uploaded them to your OneDrive account.
+Use the Fetch feature of OneDrive to gain remote access to the files on your computer, even if you have never uploaded them to your OneDrive account.
 Using Fetch, you can stream videos and browse networks accessible from your computer, even as you travel or work at customer sites.
 Fetch only works for powered-on machines that have active Internet connections, so make sure you turn yours on before you leave the office.

 Microsoft Delve makes finding and sharing your files easy.
 Integrate Delve to search for people and manage your social networking accounts in one simple environment.